HyacinthBots/LilyBot/docs/commands.md

 	* `dm` - Whether to send a direct message to the user about the warn - Defaulting Boolean
 	* `image` - An image you'd like to provide as extra context for the action - Optional Attachment

+---
 ### Command name: `clear`
-* Description: Clears messages from a channel.
+Description: Clears messages from a channel.
-* Required Member Permissions: Manage Messages
+**Required Member Permissions**: Manage Messages

 * Arguments:
 	* `messages` - Number of messages to delete - Int

+---
 ### Command name: `timeout`
-* Description: Times out a user.
+Description: Times out a user.
-* Required Member Permissions: Moderate Members
+**Required Member Permissions**: Moderate Members

 * Arguments:
 	* `user` - Person to timeout - User